rustkas/beamline-sheduler/README.md

 ## 🚀 Overview

-**Beamline Scheduler** is a distributed, polyglot workflow orchestration platform designed for high-performance task execution and intelligent routing.
+**BeamLine Scheduler** is a distributed, polyglot workflow orchestration platform designed for high-performance task execution and intelligent routing.
 Built with production-grade reliability, observability, and scalability in mind.

-### What is Beamline Scheduler?
+### What is BeamLine Scheduler?

-Beamline Scheduler coordinates complex workflows across distributed systems by intelligently routing requests, executing tasks with specialized workers, and providing comprehensive monitoring and management capabilities.
+BeamLine Scheduler coordinates complex workflows across distributed systems by intelligently routing requests, executing tasks with specialized workers, and providing comprehensive monitoring and management capabilities.

 **Key Characteristics:**
 - **Polyglot Architecture**: Erlang/OTP for routing, C for high-performance gateway, C++ and Rust for worker execution, Phoenix LiveView for UI